artdgn/json-sheets-api/README.md

 - Example Sheet (WIP) with the examples from this readme.

 ## Usage
-Use `/xml/get` or `/datapoint/get` to import data from any API URL that returns a JSON.
+Use `/xml/get` or `/datapoint/get` to import data from any API URL GET endpoint that returns a JSON.
+Use `/xml/post` or `/datapoint/post` for POST target endpoints.

-Example: to extract some specifi data from CoinGecko API use [CoinGecko API live docs](https://www.coingecko.com/ja/api#explore-api) to create a target URL.
+Example: to extract some specific data from the CoinGecko API use [CoinGecko API live docs](https://www.coingecko.com/ja/api#explore-api) to create a target URL.

 > Example: Use `coins/{id}/history` to get a particular date's price: `https://api.coingecko.com/api/v3/coins/bitcoin/history?date=17-12-2017`